TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Conclusion

-\lsec{conclusion} \oursystem is a new system that augments time series data stores with support for encrypted data processing. \oursystem provides a new set of primitives, notably a new encryption scheme tailored for stream data that enables fast statistical range queries over large volumes of encrypted data and empowers data owners to cryptographically restrict the scope of stream queries based on their privacy preferences and access policies.
-Our evaluation on various large-scale workloads shows that the overhead of \oursystem is close to that of operating on plaintext data, demonstrating the feasibility of providing high performance \emph{and} strong confidentiality guarantees when operating on large-scale sensitive time series data.
+In this paper, we presented \oursystem, a new scalable system that enables fast analytics over large encrypted data streams. \oursystem introduces \enc, a novel encryption construction that enables execution of real-time analytics over encrypted stream data and empowers data owners to enforce access restrictions on encrypted data based on their privacy and access control preferences.
+Our evaluation on various large-scale workloads shows \oursystem's performance is close to operating on plaintext data, demonstrating the feasibility of providing high-performance and strong confidentiality guarantees when operating on large-scale sensitive time series data.